Danube Delta 3 – 10 September 2026

 White pelicans (Daniel Petrescu)

 The delta is as varied as it is spectacular.
 One hour you may be along riverine forest, with glossy ibises, egrets and sparkling blue kingfishers either side of you.
-Moving into an open area there may be lily-nesting whiskered terns alongside family parties of ferruginous ducks and red-necked grebes with youngsters clambering onto their backs.
-Then there are little bitterns disappearing into high reeds to the deep-throated sounds of great reed warblers or the distant buzz of a Savi's warbler.
+Moving into an open area there may be wildfowl - maybe red-necked grebes mixed in with great crested grebes - and abundant dragonflies.
+There'll be birds moving over, or disappearing into, high reeds.

 Much of this needs to be done by boat, or rather boats.
 This holiday is run in collaboration with Ibis Tours who are based in Tulcea, gateway to the delta.
 A delightful 'pontoon' – floating hotel – is our holiday base, usually combined with a hotel in Tulcea.
 The food is very good.
 We will start in Tulcea and then be towed into the delta's core.

 Some of the best areas for birds are in Dobrogea – the area round the edge of the delta.
 Lagoons with wildfowl and migrant waders are best visited from here.
-Dry-country birds include calandra and short-toed larks; raptors include long-legged buzzard.
-Scrub areas hold barred warbler and ortolan bunting; the villages have white storks and Syrian woodpeckers.
+Raptors include long-legged buzzard; villages have white stork nests and Syrian woodpeckers.

 Our local guides know the area and its wildlife well.
 But equally important is their hospitality.
 As the Romanian Ministry of Tourism brochure rightly says, 'Come as a tourist, leave as a friend'.